Skip to main content

 I have received a copy of the Small Claims answer form from the respondent.
 What do I do now?

-Once the Tribunal receives the completed answer form and attachments, the Tribunal will schedule your Small Claims case for hearing.
-All parties will receive a Notice of Hearing approximately 45 days before the date of the scheduled hearing advising them of the date, time and location of the hearing.
-If you have evidence that you wish to introduce at the hearing, the evidence must be filed with the Tribunal and copies provided to the other party at least 21 days before the date of the scheduled hearing or the evidence may not be allowed.
+Once the Tribunal has received a completed answer, and all defects have been corrected on the docket, the case will be placed in a status to schedule your Small Claims case for hearing.
+Cases are scheduled in the order in which they are received.
+Once the hearing has been scheduled, all parties will receive a Notice of Hearing.
+The Notice of Hearing will be issued approximately 45 days before the date of the scheduled hearing advising the parties of the date, time and location of the hearing.
+All evidence must be filed with the Tribunal and the opposing party at least 21 days before the date of the scheduled hearing or the evidence may not be allowed.

 When will the hearing be scheduled?